huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-man-who-is-a-master-of-patience-is-master-of-everything-else.md

 [@franklMansSearchMeaning2006]

 > _“Don't aim at success.
 The more you aim at it and make it a target, the more you are going to miss it.
 For success, like happiness, cannot be pursued; it must ensue.”_

+> _“The first step toward patience is to become aware of when your internal dialogue is running wild and dragging you with it.
+The second step in creating patience is understanding and accepting that there is no such thing as reaching a point of perfection in anything.” ― Thomas M. Sterner, [The Practicing Mind: Bringing Discipline and Focus into Your Life](https://www.goodreads.com/work/quotes/326331)_

 ---